Mikhail Berdin

-Mikhail Berdin (1 March 1998) is a Russian professional ice hockey goaltender currently playing for Ak Bars Kazan of the Kontinental Hockey League (KHL).
-Berdin was drafted by the Winnipeg Jets in the sixth round, 157th overall, in the 2016 NHL Entry Draft.
+Mikhail Berdin (1 March 1998) is a Russian professional ice hockey goaltender currently playing for Sibir Novosibirsk of the Kontinental Hockey League (KHL).
+Berdin was drafted by the Winnipeg Jets in the sixth round, 157th overall, in the 2016 NHL entry draft.

 Early life

 Berdin was born on 1 March 1998 in Ufa, Russia.

 Playing career

 Junior

 Berdin finishes the 2015–16 season with the Russian Under-18 team recording a 2.07 goals-against average and a .928 save percentage in 22 games.
-He was subsequently drafted by the Winnipeg Jets in the sixth round, 157th overall, in the 2016 NHL Entry Draft.
+He was subsequently drafted by the Winnipeg Jets in the sixth round, 157th overall, in the 2016 NHL entry draft.
 Following the draft, Berdin attended the Jets' development camp before joining the Sioux Falls Stampede in the United States Hockey League (USHL).
 In his rookie season, he was the recipient of two CCM Co-Goaltender of the Week Awards.
 Over his two seasons with the Stampede, Berdin went 38–25–9 with a 2.69 goals-against average and .922 save percentage.
 During a game against the Muskegon Lumberjacks on November 20, Berdin scored a goal on their empty net to help the Stampede clinch their 7–4 win.
 His celebration following the goal went viral.